doc4d/4d-web-studio/docs/webforms/using-web-form-editor.md

 * Using the Properties Panel:
     * Select the Button component, and under Style, choose a red color for the background
-    * Select the Button component, and in the properties panel, select the `bg-red-500` class in the CSS section
+    * Select the Button component, and in the Properties panel, select the `bg-red-500` class in the CSS section

 ### Overriding style properties